 For the first baby, the help was interviewed thoroughly.
 You were reluctant to hire that one who couldn’t speak English because you were worried that your baby would grow up with a mother tongue influence on their English.
 Each time you left the house, you called every 30 minutes to ask if the baby was okay and if he had burped.

 With baby number two, you enlisted the help of siblings, nieces, and even neighbors in child care.
 When you leave the house, all you do is make sure that they have a number they can reach you on in case there is a problem.

 The first time around, when the baby takes an unusually long nap, you are in to check on him every five minutes to see if he is breathing.
 In fact, if it is too long, you might start googling or logging onto Mums Village community chats for new mothers to find out if this is normal.
 If the group chat response takes longer than 15 seconds, you find yourself dialing the pediatrician’s number – yes, that one which you have memorized off the head.

 For the veteran mum, a long nap is a miracle!
 You are actually relieved at this chance to be able to nip out to the neighborhood shop or even get your long-neglected feet done!
 You can also catch those few episodes of ‘Scandal’ before he gets up and starts yelling for his slave, I mean, his mother.

-The second time round, when your toddlers wets his bed, you simply slip him into another trouser and then place a dry towel over the wet patch.
+The second time around, when your toddlers wet his bed, you simply slip him into another trouser and then place a dry towel over the wet patch.
 You switch off the lights and then tell him to go back to sleep.
-It is the middle of the night and everyone needs the sleep.
+It is the middle of the night and everyone needs sleep.
 You figure that changing nobody ever died from sleeping in a tiny ammonia stain for a couple of hours.
 You will change them in the morning.
 If you remember.